 - Maritime cases can also involve towage contracts, which is an agreement where one vessel is hired to move another.
 They can also involve liens and mortgages against ships or piracy and criminal activity.

 Maritime cases are commonly handled in federal court, but if the case involves recreational boating accidents, you may also be able to bring your case in state court.
 There are advantages to choosing one venue over the other, so you may want to speak with a lawyer to decide where you should bring your case.

 Below are some common questions you might want to consider when meeting with an attorney for the first time.

-- What does admiralty and maritime jurisdiction mean?
+- What does admiralty & maritime jurisdiction mean?

-- What should I do if I was injured on a ship?
+- What should I do if I was injured on a cruise line?

 Finding the Right Attorney for Your Needs

-To help you get started, you may want to consider looking for a lawyer who practices maritime and admiralty law.
+To help you get started, you may want to consider looking for a lawyer who practices admiralty & maritime law.